B3g1n3r/Internet-checker/README.md

 - The app will continuously monitor your internet connection status.
 - When the internet connection is restored, you'll see a celebratory confetti animation.
 - You can manually check the connection status by tapping the "Check Again" button.

+## Contributing
+Contributions are welcome!
+If you have ideas for improving the app or adding features, please open an issue or create a pull request.
+For major changes, please discuss the changes with the maintainers before proceeding.